Clinical psychologists with substantial and appropriate experience may be called upon to act as expert witnesses and write legal reports or documents.

 - Social services departments

-Clinical psychologists must also be registered with the Health and Care Professions Council (HCPC).
+You must then register as a clinical psychologist with the Health and Care Professions Council (HCPC).

-Some clinical-related work experience is usually required prior to commencing training (for example, by working as an NHS assistant psychologist).
+Some clinical-related work experience may be required prior to commencing postgraduate training (for example, by working as an assistant psychologist in an NHS clinical psychology department).
+It may be possible to gain this experience through volunteering.

 - Good research skills